lightrun-platform/lightrun/examples/dotnet/README.md

 **Starting the Program**

-To run the program, simply open a terminal within your IDE, or command-lineand navigate to the folder which contains the Program.cs file, and execute the app.
+To run the program, simply open a terminal within your IDE, or access the command line however you would normally, navigate to the folder which contains the Program.cs file, and execute the app.

 **Adding Actions**

-You can now begin adding actions, such as Dynamic Logs (including conditional), and Snapshots (including conditional).
+Now that the application is running you can begin adding Lightrun actions such as Dynamic Logs and Snapshots from your IDE.
-Specific instructions on these can be found on https://docs.lightrun.com/ under the Plugins section, and by selecting your specific IDE.

-One thing you can try is logging the 'swaps' variable to view the efficiency of the sort algorithm.
+By doing so you can observe the run-time state of the application without changing the code!